Linda’s Comments About Her Art

 After making art bears for many years I decided I wanted to sculpt polymer clay art dolls, often combining the dolls with my soft sculpted art bears and other animals.
 I particularly like to make fantasy dolls like fairies, elves and mermaids, and to make Santas.
 I’ve also make storybook character dolls and historical character dolls.

-John and Linda Trinckes are singer/songwriters who have formed a musical duo called “Our Time” that blends vocal harmony with very original songs that are “different”.
-Some of the songs cross genre and are a blend of easy listening, blues, folk, light pop, and inspirational.
+John and Linda Trinckes are singer/songwriters who have formed a musical duo called “Our Time 7” that blends vocal harmony with very original songs that are “different”.
+There songs include several genres; Romantic Smoothe Jazz, Contemporary Christian, Indie Folk/Americana, and Blues.
 Their vocals are accompanied with acoustic guitar, bass, or keyboard.

 John is an accomplished musician and music writer.
 He creates beautiful instruments by special order.
 Linda is an artist and writer (lyricist).
 She paints in oils, and creates mohair soft sculptures, and polymer clay sculptures.